Raessan/semantic_segmentation_dinov3/README.md

 `config/config.py`: This file allows the user to configure the model, loss, training step or inference step.
 The parameters are described in the file.

 `train/train_segmentor.ipynb`: Jupyter notebook for training the segmentor.
+It can load and/or save checkpoints depending on the configuration in `config.py`.

 `inference/inference.py`: Script for running inference with a trained model on new images.